 At Cambridge Finance we train professionals in the construction, development and analysis of financial models.
 We believe this is a hugely valuable skill in real estate and the financial industries.
 Why?
 Please read further.
 What?
 Before delving into why we need financial modelling, let us first look at a definition.
 A financial model is a tool (typically … Continue reading Financial Modelling – What, Why & How?

 Coronavirus has had a marked affect on how people want to spend their work and leisure time and has shifted priorities for building design.
 Gardens, recently seen as a nuisance and best avoided by some, are now sought after for the offer of private open air space and open plan is falling in popularity as … Continue reading How has Covid shaped property design?

 Real Estate financial models are mainly spreadsheets used extensively as an aid in decision support in the areas of property investment and lending.
 These spreadsheets will ascertain the present value of a stream of cash flows and generate risk / return ratios.
 How do I create a real estate financial model?
 Being proficient in real … Continue reading Demystifying real estate financial models

 Firstly, REITs, or Real Estate Investment Trusts, are companies that own and manage real estate.
 Therefore, owning shares in REITs is a way for investors to access the risks and rewards of holding property assets without having to buy and manage property directly.
-REITs typically pay out all of their taxable income (90% in the UK) as dividends to shareholders and in turn, shareholders pay income tax on those dividends.
-Continue reading Are REITs real estate?
+REITs typically pay out all of their taxable income (90% in the … Continue reading Are REITs real estate?

 What’s the value of a listed real estate asset?
 Our belief is that as markets trade on disagreements about the value of assets, the valuation process should be a crucial point in any investment course.